 The Alan Turing Prize and Ada Lovelace prizes for the best two individual codebreakers

 The Hut 8 and Hut 33 prizes for the two best teams of codebreakers.

 To be eligible for any of the prizes the winners must be in full time school or sixth form college level education in the UK.
 Homeschoolers also qualify, but proof of age may be required.
 It is also a condition that prizewinners agree that their names and affiliations may be published on the competition website.
 We encourage winners to publish details to the media, but this is not a requirement.
 These rules apply both to individual winners and to ALL members of any winning team.

-Potential winners will be contacted at the close of the competition and asked to confirm eligibility.
+Potential winners will be contacted via the messaging system at the close of the competition and asked to confirm eligibility.

 Finally, for the integrity of the competition it is important that winners are able to show that their entry is the result of their own work and the prize committee reserve the right to ask for reasonable evidence of this.
 Even if this wasn’t needed, it is absolutely fascinating to hear how you tackled the competition and is one of the highlights of the whole thing for Harry and the team!
 You can see some of the recent accounts submitted on the resources page.

 Scoring the Challenge